Introduction

 -

-Parameter Convergence:
+Parameter Convergence.

-In optimization, we expect iterates \(\theta_t \to \theta^*\) under proper conditions
+In optimization, we expect iterates \(\theta_t \to \theta^*\) under proper conditions (for example, the

-(e.g., Robbins-Monro conditions for SGD).
-This means that for any \(\epsilon\)-ball around the optimum \(\theta^*\),
+Robbins-Monro conditions for SGD).
+This means that for any \(\varepsilon\)-ball around the optimum \(\theta^*\),

 the sequence eventually enters and remains within it.

-Note: Without these conditions, the stochastic noise might prevent the sequence from settling.
+Without these conditions, the stochastic noise might prevent the sequence from settling.

 In Generative Models (like GANs or Diffusion Models), we aim for the generated distribution \(p_G\) to approach